 The Physician Assistant Educational Program at Heritage considers all applicants for admission and financial aid without respect to age, gender, sexual orientation, race, color, creed, religion, handicap, or national origin.
 PA Program policies are nondiscriminatory.
 Applicants to the program are considered on their intellectual ability, scholastic achievement, commitment, and suitability to succeed in the physician assistant program.

-All pre-requisites should be completed by January 1st of each year.
+All pre-requisites courses are to be completed by January 1, 2015.
+Applicants must include a letter from head of the department indicating the applicant is in good standings with a grade of 3.0 or higher.
 Candidates must have an earned baccalaureate degree, or higher, from a regionally accredited college or university.
 In addition, the applicant must have:

 - A minimum cumulative grade point average (GPA) of 2.75 (3.0 recommended) and science GPA of 3.0 on a 4.0 scale;

 - Human Anatomy and Physiology with labs, full sequence of 10 quarter (6 semester) credits with a GPA of 3.0 on a 4.0 scale;

 - Microbiology with lab: one course of 5 quarter (3 semester) credits with a GPA of 3.0 on a 4.0 scale (no substitutions);

 - Two additional human science courses examples: general or cell biology with lab, general or inorganic/organic chemistry with lab, or biochemistry with lab, for 10 quarter (6 semester) credits with a GPA of 3.0 on a 4.0 scale.

 - Statistics or Algebra: one course of 5 quarter (3 semester) credits with a GPA of 3.0 on a 4.0 scale.